florencelourdes/SNHU_TutorLink/README.md

 # SNHU-TutorLink #

 SNHU TutorLink is a new and innovative way to find a tutor for classwork!
-Current Tutor scheduling site is archaic, and is only Web Based TutorLink is a more modern way to enhance your learning and improve your grades.
+Current Tutor scheduling site is archaic, and is only Web Based.
+TutorLink is a more modern way to enhance your learning and improve your grades.

 ## Functionalities: ##